archlinux/aur/README.md

 NOTE: we recommend cloning into the ~/.aur/ directory - its not necessary but documentation assumes this location.

+NOTE: if you are running this as root you will need to preface all commands with `su user -c "command"`

-- get PKGBUILD: `cd ~/.aur && git clone git@gitlab.com:drad/keepalived.git`
+- get PKGBUILD: `cd ~/.aur && git clone https://gitlab.com/drad/keepalived.git`

 ### Build